 The Scottish Government has published a route map for Scotland's journey out of lockdown and back to our normal way of life.
 This can be read in full here: https://www.gov.scot/publications/coronavirus-covid-19-framework-decision-making-scotlands-route-map-through-out-crisis/

+There is now a phased return to visiting in care homes where there have been no coronavirus cases for 28 days.
 Those with caring responsibilities should carry them out, but follow distancing and hygiene measures (such as washing their hands).

 Garden centres and plant nurseries can re-open some of their services.
 Outdoor markets can also re-open.